MohammadAmarena/MohammadAmaren/README.md

 </div>

  <br>
-<p>I'm a Full-Stack developer and graphic designer.
-I really enjoy learning languages and frameworks, and working in WordPress.
-I also enjoy grid layout and design in general.</p>
+<p>As a Full-Stack developer, I have a passion for continually expanding my knowledge of various languages and frameworks.
+I find great satisfaction in learning and mastering new technologies, which enables me to develop more efficient and innovative solutions for my projects.</p>

 ### Languages I use: